frirasyidi/frirasyidi.github.io/_posts/2023-12-06-when-tested-enough.md

 The technique consider 100% coverage when all partitions are tested by at least one value from each partition.

 The technique works better for data with discrete values.
-Check [Boundary value analysis technique](#boundary-value-analysis) for work with sequential or numerical range data.
+Check [Boundary Value Analysis technique](#boundary-value-analysis) for work with sequential or numerical range data.

 > ##### INTERESTING THOUGHT
 >